QUICK FACTS ABOUT RICHARD

 Richard has joined Lalle Larsson on his impressive Weaveworld trilogy: ‘Weaveworld’ (2010), ‘Infinity Of Worlds’ (2010) and Nightscapes (2012).

-Live, Richard has recently played the bigger guitar festivals in Europe; he played the Ziua Chitarelor guitar festival in Boekarest in 2009 with Mattias Eklundh and Guthrie Govan.
+Live, Richard has played the bigger guitar festivals in Europe; he played the Ziua Chitarelor guitar festival in Boekarest in 2009 with Mattias Eklundh and Guthrie Govan.
 In 2010 he played the 2nd edition as well with Greg Howe, Brett Garsed, Michael Angelo, Andy Timmons and William Stravato.

 In 2011, Richard plays the ESC (European Summer Campus) guitar festival in Sicily with none other then Allan Holdsworth